JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **7999 days**.
+Here is a random fact about me - I have been on this planet for **8000 days**.

-And here is a just a random fact -  **Spartacus led the revolt of the Roman slaves and gladiators in 73 B.C**.
+And here is a just a random fact -  **Medical reports show that about 18% of the population are prone to sleepwalking**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)